AudioKit/AudioKit/AudioKit/README.md

-# AudioKit Core
+# AudioKit

-This directory is stores the core code of AudioKit.
+This directory stores the Apple-centric code of AudioKit (currently most of it)

 ## Common